-Loans and receivables are fixed or determinable payments and are not quoted in an active market.
-Loans and receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any allowance for impairment loss.
+Financial assets have fixed or determinable principal and interest payments and are not quoted in an active market.
+These are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less any allowance for impairment loss.
 Interest income is recognised by applying the effective interest rate.